kiali/kiali.io/content/en/docs/Configuration/health.md

 - Protocol http if % requests with error code 4xx are >= 40 then FAILURE, if they are >= 30 then DEGRADED
 - Protocol http if % requests with error code 5xx are > 0 then FAILURE

-- For other namespaces kiali apply defaults.
+- For other namespaces Kiali will apply the defaults.
 - Protocol http if % requests with error code 5xx are >= 20 then FAILURE, if they are >= 0.1 then DEGRADED
 - Protocol grpc if % requests with error code match /^[1-9]$|^1[0-6]$/ are >= 20 then FAILURE, if they are >= 0.1 then DEGRADED